TutorialsAndroid/FilePicker/Readme.md

 [![](https://jitpack.io/v/TutorialsAndroid/FilePicker.svg)](https://jitpack.io/#TutorialsAndroid/FilePicker)

-`Latest version of this library is migrated to androidx`
+`Latest version of this library is migrated to androidx and Added partial Support to Android 13.`

 ### Screenshot